CHLNDDEV/oceanmesh/README.md

      not invoked.
    - ``OCEANMESH_INPOLY_ACCEL`` controls whether the compiled kernel is considered when ``OCEANMESH_INPOLY_METHOD`` is *not* set to a recognised method name.
-In this case, if the extension is available, the Cython kernel is tried first and the code gracefully falls back to the pure-Python implementation if the import or call fails.
+By default (unset or non-falsey), OceanMesh will attempt to import and use the Cython kernel; if the extension is missing or fails at runtime, a **warning is logged** and the code gracefully falls back to the pure-Python implementation.

-   This keeps installations robust while allowing users to explicitly select a backend for debugging or reproducibility, and to benefit from additional speed on platforms with a C compiler toolchain.
+   If you intend to run without acceleration (for example on a platform without a compiler toolchain), set ``OCEANMESH_INPOLY_ACCEL=0`` to disable the compiled kernel and silence the warning.
+Otherwise, a warning is emitted to highlight that performance may be significantly degraded compared to the accelerated path.

 Note: CMake is required by vcpkg to build CGAL dependencies, but is not used to build oceanmesh itself (which uses setuptools with pybind11).